livepeer/subgraph/README.md

 ## Mainnet

-To deploy the old Livepeer subgraph on mainnet checkout commit `b02006b5f7cf27e0c307a8e12b6b065b942f4dab`
+To deploy the Livepeer subgraph on mainnet, make changes to `l1-mainnet`.
+Changes to this branch will automatically deploy to the L1 subgraph.